 Fiat preferred to focus on putting the A111 into production, which would kind of (but not really) replace the Primula.
 There were already several well-established competitors in this segment, including cars made by Fiat or Fiat-owned companies.
 Fiat were fielding three own-brand cars, the lower-spec RWD 124, the higher-spec RWD 125 and the lower-spec FWD 128.
 This meant Autobianchi’s newest and biggest-ever car should occupy the last logical niche: higher-spec FWD.

-The transverse engine, also used on the Fiat 124 S and on the Primula Coupe S, was a 1.4 litre 4-cyl. that provided 70 hp (DIN) to the front wheels via a four-speed manual gearbox.
-The suspension was also inherited from the Primula (and probably inspired by the FWD Lancias): cart springs front and rear; the front one was really more of an anti-roll bar, the rear used a dead/beam axle and semi-elliptic springs.
+The transverse engine, also used on the Fiat 124 S and on the Primula Coupé S, was a 1.4 litre 4-cyl. that provided 70 hp (DIN) to the front wheels via a four-speed manual gearbox.
+The suspension was also inherited from the Primula (and probably inspired by FWD Lancias): cart springs front and rear; the front transverse one was really more of an anti-roll bar, while the rear semi-elliptic units supported a beam axle.

 This was not as modern as the Fiat 128 – nor even as the 125, really.
 Context is everything, so how did the A111 compare to European competition?
 Lancia’s sublime (but expensive) Fulvia, but also the Peugeot 304, the Renault 12, the Austin Maxi, the Audi 60/75 and the Saab 99 – FWD was getting popular in this segment.
 Of course, things like price, tax rating, looks, comfort and feel were just as important for the average 1970 car buyer as the data displayed here.

 Though the Autobianchi was a true four-door with a rear boot, it was among the shortest of the group.
 At barely over 4m long, it was dwarfed by the likes of the Renault 12, which was about 25cm longer.
 The A111 did not compete in all markets (it seems no RHD version was made, for instance), but was usually sold as a fancy Fiat and priced as such.
-In Italy, it slotted among other Fiat group products beneath Lancia but above the cheaper Fiats.
-The A111’s placement made sense on the domestic front, but was not necessarily translatable in other countries: the A111’s relatively hefty price made it compete with cars that were a bit bigger, had more identity or better performance.
+In Italy, it slotted among other Fiat group products beneath Lancia but above Fiat.
+The A111’s placement made sense on the domestic front, but that was not necessarily translatable in other countries: the A111’s relatively hefty price made it compete with cars that were a bit bigger, had more identity, and/or better performance.
 But not everybody cares which wheels power a car.
-Let’s see how the Autobianchi fared against the Distinguished Opposition of The Rear-Wheel Drivers.
+Let’s see how the Autobianchi fared against the Distinguished Opposition of The Rear-Drivers.

 RWD cars were nothing to sniff at.
 Ford UK, GM Europe, Simca, Rootes, Alfa Romeo and VW were also on this turf, soon to be re-joined with a vengeance by British Leyland.
 In France, the Fiat-designed Simca 1301/1501 range was very competitively priced, much roomier and more powerful than the Autobianchi – not to mention the Peugeot 404, one of the sturdiest cars ever made.
 “Neutral” continental markets (Scandinavia, Switzerland, Benelux, Austria, etc.) might see prices between the A111 and other contenders (especially the British marques) become quite close, and BL would soon unleash the Morris Marina, the Triumph Toledo and (drum roll please) the Austin Allegro in this segment.
 Still, even in Italy, the Alfa Giulia was a bit cheaper and much more satisfying in many ways than the A111.
 Tough crowd.

 The Primula had had a far-from-stellar run, made worse by Fiat’s choice of sourcing low-quality steel and not applying rustproofing.
 The A111 would suffer from this reputation as well, and deservedly so.
 The Primula was kept on because it offered something the new car did not – the rear hatch.
 When the A111 came out in 1969, the hatchback saloon market was in its infancy.
-The Renault 16 and BMC’s fatally-flawed Austin Maxi were the only hatches in the circa-1500cc area.
-Perhaps a 5-door hatchback A111 might have given the car some sort of niche appeal, which its three-box Fiat-derived design decidedly lacked.
+The Renault 16 and BMC’s fatally-flawed Austin Maxi were the only hatches in the 1500cc class.
+Perhaps a 5-door hatchback A111 might have given the car some niche appeal, which its generic three-box Fiat-derived design decidedly lacked.

 What one struggles to understand is the decision to un-invent the rear hatch, a key feature of the Primula, and adopt a conformist three-box design.
-And a rather anonymous design at that, though not an unpleasant one.
-But Fiat’s influence on the design was all too blatant.
-And with its hints of Fiat 130 here and strong whiffs of 124/125 there, the car’s image, certainly in foreign markets but also domestically, was blurred from the start.
+Though not unpleasant, the design’s Fiat origin was all too blatant.
+With its hints of Fiat 130 here and strong whiffs of 124/125 there, the car’s image, certainly in foreign markets but also domestically, was blurry from the start.
 This might have made some sort of economic sense had the A111 actually shared, say, the Fiat 124’s doors and trunklid, or the 128’s suspension and brakes.
 But none of the Fiat body parts fit the A111 and its Primula platform was not as modern as the 128’s.
 As had always been the case with all Autobianchi, only the engine was really Fiat – it was also used on the (cheaper) 124 Special.

 The Bianchina was put to sleep, peacefully, except for the Giardiniera wagon, which was built in Desio from 1968 to 1977 and marketed as Autobianchi in Italy (but as the Fiat 500 wagon for exports).
 The new small car, the A112, was derived from the Fiat 128.
 It was essentially a BMC Mini with Bolognese sauce, sometimes with added sting thanks to Abarth.
 And like the Mini, it was a long-lasting hit: over 1.5 million were made until 1986.

-Realizing that the “big Autobianchi” plan was a bomb, Fiat retreated and naturally put far more effort into Lancia, which had a far more prestigious and established name.
+Realizing that their “big Autobianchi” plan was a bomb, Fiat retreated and naturally put way more effort into Lancia, which had a far more prestigious and established name.
 Basically, Fiat discontinued the A111 as soon as the new Lancia Beta could take over and transferred Autobianchi to Lancia.
 The dealership networks, in most countries, were merged by the end of the ‘70s.